mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 - [Material UI Codemorphs](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-codemorphs): VSCode extension providing codemods.
 - [eslint: detect unused classes](https://github.com/jens-ox/eslint-plugin-material-ui-unused-classes): ESLint plugin to detect unused styling classes with `@mui/styles`.

-## Blocks

-- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material UI, such as a `Footer`, a `CookiesBanner`, a `BackToTop` button, and other complex elements.

 ## Theming

 - [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material UI applications that features live previewing.